How can we recognize and respond effectively to students in distress?

 What to look for in students:

-- Significant changes in academic performance, incuding deterioration in quality of work, frequent missed assignments, excessive procrastination, or avoidance of classroom participation.
+- Significant changes in academic performance, including deterioration in quality of work, frequent missed assignments, excessive procrastination, or avoidance of classroom participation.

 - Increased class absences or tardiness.